 The all-services overlay plan treats all existing 330, 419, 513, 614 and 740 customers equally by allowing them to retain their area code on all existing lines and, as necessary, have the new area code assigned.
-Due to an unexpected decrease in demand for numbers, the Commission did not order the implementation of the planned overlay for 614 and 513.
+Due to an unexpected decrease in demand for numbers, the Commission did not order the implementation of the planned overlay for 513.

 An all-services overlay is beneficial because existing customers are able to keep the original area code.
 Only new telephone lines are assigned the new area code.
 Business customers benefit from an overlay by not having to incur the expense of changing advertising literature, business cards and stationary, and by not having existing and new customers confused about whether they are still in business.
 Also, because there are usually still telephone numbers available in the old area code, there is a high likelihood that new and existing customers can still obtain these numbers under the old area code.